hannahpersampieri/general-algo-practice/README.md

 ###Infix to postfix:
 Implements a stack and various operations to convert an infix operation to a postfix notation, and then perform said operations.

+###Lab 7
+An implementation of mergesort on a linked list.

+###lab 8
+An implementation of Dijkstra's algorithim.